ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/base-scroll-api.md

      - `{Function} fn`, callback
      - `{Object} context`,default is `this`.
    - **Return**: none
-   - **Usage**: Listen for a hook on the current BScroll, such as "scroll", "scrollEnd" and so on.
+   - **Usage**: listen for a hook on the current BScroll, such as "scroll", "scrollEnd" and so on.
    - **Example**:
    ```javascript
    import BScroll from '@BetterScroll/core'